arxpoetica/totally-temp-aro/README.md

 #### ETL

+First of all choose an etl directory such as `cd etl-aro` or `cd etl-colt`.
+Then you can run the following targets:

  - `make etl_tiger_cousub`: Retrieve and load selected county subdivisions from TIGER
  - `make etl_tiger_edges`: Retrieve and load selected edges from TIGER
  - `make etl_tiger`: Retrieve and load all currently supported TIGER data